Egrodo/noahyamamoto.com.old/_posts/2019-01-03-Choochoo-App.md

 layout: post
 author: Noah
 title: Choochoo App
-excerpt: A PWA that gives you real-time updates of weather and train status at any MTA station in NYC.
+excerpt: A writeup on Choochoo, my personal project that gives you real-time updates of weather and train status at any  MTA station in NYC.
 ---

 <h1 align="center">Choochoo</h1>